bmmanson/spaceboomV1/README.md

 ![User Profile](/img/screenshots/user-view.png?raw=true “User Profile”)

-## Progress
+## Features

-Spaceboom is nearly complete, and I'm now preparing to submit it to the App Store.
-Here is a list of features that I’ve finished:
+Version 1.0 of the app is complete.
+I have submitted it to the Apple App Store and it is currently under review.
+Here is a list of features that will be included in the first rollout of the app:

 - All views complete (the login view, the root view, newUsername, newMessage, messageMasterView, MessageDetailView, userProfile, settings).
 - All routes and SQL models are complete.